tk87-hono/data_analytics_24_4-Capstone_Movie_Group/README.md

 - explore the first three data sources: IMDB-data, NA-ticket-sales, and EU-ticket-sales
 - excluded unneeded columns
 - transform columns into neccessary form
-- merge tables from IMDB into one big table with each row desribing one unique movie
+- merge tables from IMDB into one big table with each row describing one unique movie

 ## 2. Merging the initial three data tables